An Appalachian Fairytale

 For a moment he hesitated�"but he knew what he had to do.
 It was dangerous and could cost him his life, yet he ran toward the village to seek help.

-He stepped into the open and shouted in his native tongue.
+He stepped into the open and shouted as loud as he could.
 The villagers spotted him, grabbed their pitchforks, and charged.
 The creature fled, leading them back toward the crevice.
 Once they were close enough, he vanished into the woods and watched from afar as they rescued the boy.

 When the child was safe, the creature slipped deeper into the forest.
 He found refuge in a cave and lay down to rest, exhausted.